 Running script (handwriting)

-For thousands of years before Qin, China was basically a society based on feudalism, with a social system similar to that in the medieval Europe, in which the nobility held lands from the Crown to form an highly autonomous vassal state, and each vessel state had its own laws, language and a certain number of military forces.
+In the thousands of years before Qin, China was basically a society based on feudalism, with a social system similar to that of medieval Europe, in which the nobility held lands from the Crown to form a highly autonomous vassal state, and each vessel state had its own laws, language and a certain number of military forces.

-When First Emperor of Qin (the owner of the Terracotta Warriors) reunited China, he abolished the feudalism and transformed a chaotic federation into a centralised China.
+When First Emperor Qin (the owner of the Terracotta Warriors) reunited China, he abolished feudalism and transformed a chaotic federation into a centralized nation.

 Further to facilitate the nation’s unity, he issued a standard writing language script to ease the cultural exchange, thus the Qin variant of seal script became the official written language of the empire.